redhat-openstack/website/source/uncategorized/midonet-integration.html.md

 ### Adding the MidoNet Repositories

 The packages are tested against and supported on Red Hat Enterprise Linux (RHEL) 7.

-Add either the MidoNet Community repos or the Midokura Enterprise MidoNet repos.
+Add either the MidoNet community repositories **or** the Midokura Enterprise MidoNet repositories.

 #### Apache Cassandra